 Let The Exhibit Company help you get started with your Linear Displays today.
 Call us at 800-576-0018 or feel free to contact us here.
 We are proud to say we have been in the Trade Show Exhibition industry for over 29 years and have never been stronger than we are today.

 In an exhibit hall, some 10×20 or 10×30 spaces are going to end up with an aisle on one side, otherwise known as a corner booth.
 Corner booths are nice because you get more visibility from two aisles instead of visibility from only one.

 10 x 20 displays are often designed to be reconfigured into a 10 x 10 booth.
 Upon request, the display can be designed so that it could be divided into two 10 x 10 booths.
-Packaging and spacing becomes a little more complex, unless of course you’re simply going with two standard booths and putting them next to each other.
+Packaging and spacing become a little more complex unless of course you’re simply going with two standard booths and putting them next to each other.
 Then it’s really quite simple.

 One configuration to be wary of is a 10 x 20 peninsula.
 In this configuration, the display backs up to another 10 x 20, perhaps even a 20 x 20.
 The rules for peninsula booths are much more restrictive than a standard linear display.
 Island spaces also have similar restrictions.